bigcommerce/dev-docs/markdown/api-docs/cart-and-checkout/channels-sites-routes.md

 ## Channels and Listings

-The `/channels/` endpoint allows the creations of an external platform on which you can list products beyond the BigCommerce Storefront.
+The `/channels/` endpoint allows the creation of an external platform on which you can list products beyond the BigCommerce Storefront.
 Each Channel represents an external platform, site or CMS.
+Each channel defines which external platform will appear in the store UI.

 The `/channels/{channelId}/listings` endpoint represents an individual product per channel, allowing you to override fields with different values, whether necessary for merchandising, external channel requirements, enabling a different language, or more.

 ## Sites and Routes

 The endpoint for `/channels/{channel_id}/site` lets you define the external platform for each sales Channel.

+The `/sites/{site_id}/routes` endpoints define redirect URLs for the default URLs that would redirect back to parts of your BigCommerce store.
+If you don’t add a route for a certain type of entity / entities, we will default to the BigCommerce storefront URL instead.